mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

-# First principles of DDD: Focus, passion, collaboration, clarity and patience
+# Distilling DDD into first principles

 * My personal context, introduction and experience of DDD in my domains, my DDD journey
 * Why I am not a jedi master